Santiago Solari

 Santiago Hernán Solari Poggio (born 7 October 1976) is an Argentine professional football manager and former player who played as a left midfielder.

-He spent the better part of his 16-year professional career in Spain, amassing La Liga totals of 177 matches and 17 goals mainly with Real Madrid, but also played in Italy for Inter Milan, winning 13 major titles between both teams.
+A product of River Plate's extensive youth academy names, where he made his professional debut in 1996, Solari then went to play for two LaLiga clubs, Atlético Madrid and Real Madrid, and for Serie A club Inter Milan.

 Solari began working as a coach in 2013, going on to spend several years associated with Real Madrid in different capacities.